Route42/FrontendAssignment/README.md

 Provided is a React component in the form of _VehiclesList_ and an accompanying redux-store; with Epic middleware applied.

 ## The assignment
-It's your job to fetch this data using _redux-observable_ in combination with _RxJS_ (simulating a webservice); displaying the vehicles' names and ids in a 'list' afterwards.
+We want you to fetch this data using _redux-observable_ in combination with _RxJS_ (simulating a webservice); displaying the vehicles' names with their geoLatitude and geoLongitude in a simple list.

-The data can be obtained from 2 fake REST JSON endpoints:
+The data can be obtained merging the responses from these two fake REST JSON endpoints:
 - https://europe-west2-r42-integrations.cloudfunctions.net/vehicles
 - https://us-central1-r42-integrations.cloudfunctions.net/locations

-To access these endpoints you need to provide the two headers with keys: username, password.
+To access these endpoints you need to provide two headers with keys: username, password.
 The username is `test-username` and the password is `test-password`.

 The important part of this assignment is not the JSX.
 Fancy JSX might get you bonus points but is really not the focus.